jincod/jincod.github.io/cv/index.md

 More than 10 years of experience in web development.
 Comfortable with both back-end and front-end code, mainly .NET platform and JavaScript.

-Have experience in maintaining continuous integration and automation infrastructure, very familiar with the .NET Core tooling, Jenkins CI system and Docker ([docker-jenkins-slave](https://github.com/jincod/docker-jenkins-slave)).
+Have experience in maintaining continuous integration and automation infrastructure, works with the .NET Core tooling, Jenkins CI system and Docker ([docker-jenkins-slave](https://github.com/jincod/docker-jenkins-slave)).

-Did an OSS project to support deployment of .NET Core application at Heroku ([dotnetcore-buildpack](https://github.com/jincod/dotnetcore-buildpack)).
+Maintain an OSS project to support deployment of .NET Core application at Heroku ([dotnetcore-buildpack](https://github.com/jincod/dotnetcore-buildpack)).

 ## Experience